Dwolla/hal-forms/README.md

   File picker.
 Value will be the contents of the selected file.

-  Forms using this field type MUST be use `multipart/form-data` as their `contentType`.
+  Forms using this field type MUST use `multipart/form-data` as their `contentType`.

   #### JSON encoding